 In the Volcanoes and Earthquakes gallery, see a heat suit that scientists wear to keep safe in the searing temperatures.

-Adventure to the Moon with Luke Jerram's Museum of the Moon and blast off around the galleries to see pieces of Mars and big meteorites.
+Blast off around the galleries to see pieces of Mars and big meteorites.

 Walk beneath the largest animal ever to have lived.
 Suspended from the ceiling of Hintze Hall, the 25.2-metre-long blue whale skeleton is named Hope as a symbol of humanity's power to shape a sustainable future.